Setup Guide

 weekly_report

-Generate a LinkedIn performance report with analytics
+Generate a LinkedIn performance report with post analytics, engagement trends, and recommendations

 network_pulse